wangbing1416/HAMI-M3D/README.md

 This repo is the released code of our work **Harmfully Manipulated Images Matter in Multimodal Misinformation Detection**

+📣 News: This paper is accepted by ACM MM'24!

 Our released code follows to "EANN: Event Adversarial Neural Networks for Multi-Modal Fake News Detection" and "BDANN: BERT-Based Domain Adaptation Neural
 Network for Multi-Modal Fake News Detection"